 The University of Miami Law Review publishes a Symposium issue each year, which is not open to outside submissions.
 Panelists from the Symposium write the articles for this issue.
-Information regarding the 2016 Symposium can be found here.
+Information regarding the 2019 Symposium will be published soon.

-If you have any questions about submissions for this issue, please contact the Symposium Editor, Andrea Nickerson, with “Questions About Symposium Submissions” in the subject line.
+If you have any questions about submissions for this issue, please contact the Symposium Editor, Lance Maynard, with “Questions About Symposium Submissions” in the subject line.

 The Eleventh Circuit Issue